thunderbird/thunderbird-notes/tools/README.md

 and a weight is assigned.
 Then for each note tag (new, changed, fixed), the notes are sorted based on weight.

-Output is written to "sorted.yml".
+Output is written to the original input file.

 ### yamlfmt.py